Police Report for Killeen, Copperas Cove and Lampasas

 Killeen

-Public intoxication was reported at 10:16 p.m.
-Wednesday in the 100 block of East Veterans Memorial Boulevard.

-Engaging in organized criminal activity was reported at 9:20 p.m.
-Wednesday in the 1200 block of South Fort Hood Street.

-Evading arrest or detention was reported at 8:06 p.m.
-Wednesday in the 1400 block of Lowe’s Boulevard.
+Shoplifting was reported at 8:07 p.m.
+Thursday in the 1400 block of Lowes Boulevard.

-Theft was reported at 3:35 p.m.
-Wednesday in the 1500 block of WS Young Drive.
+Criminal trespass was reported at 3:13 p.m.
+Thursday in the 1300 block of Bundrant Drive.

-Burglary of habitation was reported at 3:26 p.m.
-Wednesday in the 1800 block of Herndon Drive.
+Aggravated assault was reported at 1:30 p.m.
+Thursday in the 1100 block of North 18th Street.

-Shoplifting was reported at 12:30 p.m.
-Wednesday in the 2100 block of South WS Young Drive.
+Forgery was reported at 11:11 a.m.
+Thursday in the 1800 block of South WS Young Drive.

-Possession of drug paraphernalia was reported at 11:20 a.m.
-Wednesday in the 500 block of Green Avenue.

-Possession of drug paraphernalia was reported at 11:20 a.m.
-Wednesday in the 400 block of Alexander.

-Theft of a vehicle was reported at 7:15 a.m.
-Wednesday in the 1800 block of North Fourth Street.
+Fictitious license plates were reported at 10:55 a.m.
+Thursday in the 200 block of South Park.

-Burglary of a building was reported at 2:58 a.m.
-Wednesday in the 1100 block of North Gray Street.
+Burglary of a vehicle was reported at 3:00 a.m.
+Thursday in the 1500 block of Marsh Drive.

-A criminal warrant arrest was reported at 1:28 a.m.
-Wednesday in the 2400 block of Silverhill Drive.

 Copperas Cove

-An accident was reported at 3:52 p.m.
-Wednesday in the 300 block of East Business Highway 190.
+An arrest was made at 6:57 a.m.
+Thursday in the 300 block of East Avenue E.

+Duty on striking an unattended vehicle was reported at 8:39 a.m.
+Thursday in the 400 block of South 25th Street.

-Assault by contact was reported at 4:21 p.m.
-Wednesday in the 600 block of Hackberry Street.
+Assault by contact was reported at 12:28 p.m.
+Thursday in the 700 block of Sunny Avenue.

-Sale of tobacco to a minor was reported at 5:39 p.m.
-Wednesday in the 2900 block of East Business Highway 190.
+Aggravated sexual assault to a child was reported at 2:09 p.m.
+Thursday in the 300 block of East Avenue E.

-Disorderly conduct was reported at 9:08 p.m.
-Wednesday in the 600 block of Casa Drive.
+Duty on striking a highway fixture was reported at 4:44 p.m.
+Thursday in the 300 block of North First Street.

 Harker Heights